 HDMI cables buying guide

-What you need to know about the evolving standard for high-definition audio/video connections
+What you need to know to buy the right ones for your gear

 Choosing the right HDMI cables can be tricky.
 Older cables don't support the latest features.
 The latest HDMI 2.0 cables support 4K TV and HDR (High Dynamic Range).

 In this article, we'll explain what the differences are among the different versions of HDMI, including the most recent one: HDMI 2.0a.

 You’ll learn what kind of HDMI cables you need for a 4K TV.
 And finally, we'll look at some real-world HDMI hookup issues along with solutions and workarounds.

 HDMI's pure-digital interface is the best way to connect high-resolution components — Blu-ray players, the PlayStation® 3 and Xbox 360™ game consoles, and HD-capable satellite and cable TV set-top boxes — to HDMI-equipped high-definition TVs and home theater receivers.

 These days, HDMI is often the only way to make an HD-capable connection.
 Although most TVs still have a component input, it has virtually disappeared on Blu-ray players.

 Equipment manufacturers have been required to limit the resolution of component video outputs on HD players and boxes to standard-definition (480i).
 And for a few years now disc makers have the option of inserting a "digital flag" into a Blu-ray disc that will limit component video resolution to 480i.

 So if you like high-definition pictures — and who doesn't? — you'll definitely want HDMI connections on your gear.